foundersandcoders/coursebook/src/course/handbook/pair-programming.md

 1. You and your partner will work from one screen together
 2. Choose a 8kyu kata on codewars, preferably one that neither of you have completed before
-3. Read through the pair programming method below
+3. Read through the pair programming methods below and pick one to try out
 4. Attempt the kata, using this pair programming method.
    - Pair for up to 30 minutes
    - Swap roles after 15 minutes